dregmi08/cse15l-lab-reports/labreport2.md

 ![Image](Screen Shot 2023-01-28 at 6.28.43 PM.png)

 In this screenshot, the method that is called is `handleRequest(URI url)`.
 Within this user defined method, other methods such as `.getPath()`, `.equals()`, `.split()`, and `.getQuery()`.
 The relevant arguments of these methods include the actual URI in `.handleRequest()` , the `"/add-message"` inside `.equals()` and the equals sign in `.split()`.
-The relevant fields in this case would be the value of `webpage`, which is initialized to `""`, and this changes to "Hello, how are you" after the request is made.
+The relevant fields in this case would be the value of `webpage`, which is initialized to `""`, and this changes to "Hello, how are you?" after the request is made.

 ![Image](Screen Shot 2023-01-28 at 6.31.43 PM.png)
+In this screenshot, the same methods are called as in the aforementioned request.
+The only difference is in the relevant field, which changes from "Hello, how are you?" to "Hello, how are you" and "I'm doing great!
+How about yourself?" on the new line.